Inventory, lb : 0

 Raw bananas are available year-round.

-Many people eat bananas raw instead of ripe for their nutritive benefits.
-Raw bananas have a high starch content.
-They specifically contain resistant starch, which passes through the body undigested.
-Resistant starch may help those wanting to restrict calories feel fuller, and keeps the digestive system healthy.
-It also promotes the growth of probiotic bacteria in the digestive tract, important for a healthy digestive system and overall wellness.
-In addition to starch, raw bananas contain Vitamins A, C, and B6, and potassium.
+Raw bananas contain resistant starch, which passes through the body undigested.
+Resistant starch keeps the digestive system healthy, as it promotes the growth of probiotic bacteria in the digestive tract, and it may keep you satiated longer.
+In addition to starch, raw bananas contain potassium and Vitamins A, C, and B6.

-Bananas are one of the most popular fruits worldwide, although most are grown for home or local consumption rather than for global export.
+Bananas are one of the most popular fruits worldwide.
 Scientists believe bananas have been cultivated since at least 8000 BCE, and are native to New Guinea and parts of Southeast Asia.
-Today they are produced in tropical and subtropical areas around the world.
-Raw bananas are eaten in places such as the Caribbean and India.
-India is in fact the biggest producer of bananas in the world.
+Today, bananas are produced in tropical and subtropical areas around the world.